 The way we learn in schools and universities has changed forever.
 Classes are now conducted using distance learning, hybrid learning, and blended learning models.
 Each of these new models of learning calls for new methods and technology to ensure that students are remaining engaged, learning effectively, and to give teachers the tools to ensure this.
 A recent study by Deloitte found that up to 74% of teachers believe that incorporating digital content has a strong impact on student engagement.

-Collaborative displays such as IFDs and WPDs are great tools for achieving higher student engagement – wireless presentation displays allow for quick and seamless sharing of multimedia content, while interactive displays allow for more inclusive, engaging, and interactive activities that students can participate in.
+Collaborative displays such as IFDs and WPDs are great tools for achieving higher student engagement – wireless presentation displays allow for quick and seamless sharing of multimedia content, while interactive display devices allow for more inclusive, engaging, and interactive activities that students can participate in.
 This can have positive benefits such as increased retention, even if students are not physically in the classroom.
 There are several software solutions available that integrate directly with your collaborative display and are designed to make this process even more seamless.

 Collaborative Displays in Business

 Meetings are often time and energy–intensive for any busy professional, whether office worker, C-suite, or IT admin.
 Traditional wireless presentation systems often involve numerous hardware devices and cables, and are prone to failure and time wastage, either through connectivity issues, unintuitive interfaces, or just plain old technical difficulties.
 IFPs and WPDs solve these problems by creating seamless experiences whereby users are able to wirelessly share their screen via enterprise secure WIFI, or through QR code enabled single-use log-ins.
 Alongside this, they allow for easy access and sharing of multimedia content and the integration of third-party cloud or web apps, making for far more engaging presentations, and collaborative sessions, whether the team is in person, remote, or a combination of the two.